nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 The Patient.contact element SHALL be populated with ...

 - `relationship.text` SHALL be populated with the type of relationship, for example *Emergency context*, *Next of kin*, or *Carer*.
 The element SHALL also be used where a family relationship is recorded, for example *Daughter*.
+Multiple relationship entries are allowed.
 - `relationship.coding` SHALL NOT be populated
 - `name`, `telecom`, `address`, and `gender` SHALL be populated where data is available
 - `address` and `telecom` SHALL follow the [Address](development_fhir_resource_guidance.html#address) and [ContactPoint](development_fhir_resource_guidance.html#contactpoint) rules above for population of these elements